Preparing to go

 - 360 International can’t advise you about immigration requirements.
 Contact the relevant embassy or consulate for more information.

-- For housing options and estimated housing costs, check the host university website and host university fact sheets.
+- For housing options and estimated housing costs, check the host university website and partner university fact sheets.

 - Follow the host university’s instructions when applying for accommodation, as there may be deadlines or limitations.
 You may need to apply for accommodation during the application process before you’ve been officially accepted.